lethang7794/fcj-serverless-api-workshop/content/10-summary/_index.md

 - The function URL is a public URL that can be accessed by anyone.
 - The routing to each CRUD operation is done by the consumer app via the unique function URL of each Lambda function.

+> [!IMPORTANT]
-You can see that exposing our serverless CRUD API microservice to public via function URL is not a good idea.
+> You can see that exposing our serverless CRUD API microservice to public via function URL is not the best solution if we have more resources.

 > [!NOTE]
-> Although function URL is not a good fit for our use case, it's still a quick, simple way to expose a Lambda function as a webhook (of course with basic authentication or IAM authentication).
+> Although using too much function URLs is not a the suitable solution, a single function URL it's still a quick, simple way to expose a Lambda function as a webhook (of course with basic authentication or IAM authentication).

 ## What's next?